 The study of Exploring Early Childhood will support students in developing a commitment to, and capacity for, lifelong learning in this area.
 The course offers initial learning experiences that can lead to further post-school study at university or TAFE or vocational training in the context of the workplace.
 Learning may also continue through ongoing life experiences as an area of personal interest.

 Student Assessment

 Knowledge and practical skills will be assessed

-Contact Miss Singleton, Ms Field or Mr Monaghan for further information
+Contact Miss Singleton or Ms Blake for further information

-Course: Marine Studies ATAR X
+Course: Marine Studies

 Content Endorsed Course